PMET-public/valet-install/README.md

 From the Magento 2 project root folder:

 1. `magevars` Creates a symlink of auth.json and copies .env.sample
-2. `composer install` Installs Magento's PHP modules
+2. `composer update` Installs Magento's PHP modules
 3. `vp -i` Install Magento project in Valet+